kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 Some of those changes could be considered straight forward, e.g.

-- K8s API conventions suggest to deprecate and remove `phase` fields from status, Cluster API is going to align to this recommendation
-  (and improve Conditions to provide similar or even better info as a replacement).
 - K8s resources do not have a concept similar to "terminal failure" in Cluster API resources, and users approaching the project are struggling with this idea.
 In some cases also provider's implementers are struggling with it.
   Accordingly, Cluster API resources are dropping `FailureReason` and `FailureMessage` fields.